sanjaybhansali108/SSMediaPicker/README.md

 Just copy the SSMediaPickerHelper Class into your project.

-# Declare a variable with
+# Declare variable
 var ssMediaPickerHelper : SSMediaPickerHelper?

 and then just initialise it as per your where you want actionsheet picker.

 # Example
-# For Selecting an Image From Gallary or Camera
+# For Selecting Image From Gallary or Camera

  ```
  ssMediaPickerHelper = SSMediaPickerHelper(viewController: self, isForVideo: false, imageCallback: { (image) in